-If you see people wearing blue during the month of March, they may not simply be expressing a color preference.
+If you see people wearing blue during March, they may not simply be expressing a color preference.
 They may be participating in Colon Cancer Awareness Month.
-Started in 2000 by President Clinton, the annual event is designed to promote colon cancer screening, which saves lives.
+Started in 2000, the annual event aims to promote colon cancer screening, which can save lives.

 Colon cancer is one of the most preventable cancers in the country, but only if caught early enough for treatment.
-Make an appointment with NYC Gastroenterologist Dr. Shawn Khodadadian to take advantage of the myriad of tests available.
-The procedures to prevent colon cancer also detect rectal cancer, so the tests are a win-win.
+Make an appointment with our New York City Gastroenterologists to schedule your colonoscopy.

 At Risk for Colon Cancer?

-Colon cancer forms within the long part of the large intestine, in particular in the cells that release fluids and mucus.
-It’s the third most commonly diagnosed cancer in the U.S. According to the Siteman Cancer Center, though, 75 percent of all colon cancer cases can be prevented.
+Colon cancer forms within the gastrointestinal tract part known as the large intestine, particularly within the fluids and mucus cells.
+It’s the third most commonly diagnosed cancer in the U.S. According to the Siteman Cancer Center, up to 75% of all colon cancer cases are preventable.

 Preventing Colon Cancer in Manhattan

-If you are at risk, follow the direction of your bowel doctor and submit to a screening.
+If you are at risk, follow the direction of your doctor and have a screening.
 Your Gastroenterologist can remove polyps during the screening process.
 Polyps are the precursors to colon cancer.
-The most common tests include:
+The most common testing includes:

-- Limit red meat to no more than three servings per week.
+- Limiting red meat to no more than three servings per week can help some people.

-- Quit if you smoke cigarettes.
-Studies found smoking contributes to 14 different cancers, including colon cancer.
+- If you smoke cigarettes, consider quitting.
+Studies found smoking contributes to at least 14 different cancers, including colon cancer.

-- Exercise 30 minutes per day and maintain a healthy weight.
+- Exercise at least 30 minutes per day and maintain a healthy weight.

 Dress in Blue!

-By dressing in blue during the month of March, people across the country are reminding others to get regular colon cancer screenings.
+By dressing in blue during March, people across the country remind others to get regular colon cancer screenings.
 You can join them and save lives.
 Share this information with your loved ones in March and every month throughout the year.
-Help beat colorectal cancer.
+Join Manhattan Gastroenterology and help beat colorectal cancer.